 Here are the essential components of the car’s electrical system:

 The Electronic Control Unit (ECU), often referred to as the brain of the vehicle, processes information from various sensors in the car.
 These sensors monitor everything from engine temperature to vehicle speed.
 The ECU uses this data to make real-time adjustments, optimising performance, and efficiency.
 For example, if the engine temperature rises too high, the ECU can adjust fuel injection or activate cooling systems to prevent overheating.
+The MAF sensor’s data helps the Engine Control Unit (ECU) determine the correct amount of fuel to inject.

 The battery is the primary power source for the car’s electrical system when the engine is off.
 It stores energy and supplies it to components like the starter motor, lights, and radio.
 Once the engine starts, the alternator takes over the role of generating electricity to recharge the battery and power the electrical system while the engine is running.